Moments that made this by-election historic

 The Conservative Party co-chairman, Oliver Dowden, resigned.
 He said someone had to take responsibility for the defeats and that he shared the feelings of Tory supporters who were "distressed and disappointed by recent events."

-Boris Johnson, who is in Rwanda for a Commonwealth summit, pledged to "keep going" and listen to voters' concerns.
+Boris Johnson, who is in Rwanda for a Commonwealth summit, pledged to "keep going" and reflect on voters' concerns.